Installation

 The installer will guide you through:

-- contact email and ACME email
+- Contact email and ACME email for SSL certificates.

-- IDP mode:
+traefik.me). - IDP mode:

 localfor self-hosted ZITADELoidcfor an external OIDC provider

-- storage mode and storage source
+- Storage mode and storage source.

-- optional S3 archive backups
+- Optional S3 archive backups.

-- optional syncoid replication
+- Optional syncoid replication.

 Terrarium also verifies the most failure-prone integrations while you configure them:

-- external OIDC settings are probed against the issuer, callback flow, and client credentials before install continues
+- External OIDC settings are probed against the issuer, callback flow, and client credentials before install continues.

-- S3 settings are tested with a real write/delete probe against the configured bucket
+- S3 settings are tested with a real write/delete probe against the configured bucket.

 In interactive mode, failed verification sends you back to the relevant prompts.
 In non-interactive mode, install exits with an error instead of persisting broken settings.